Jack Hilton (writer)

 Jack Hilton (21 January 1900 – 26 May 1983) was a British outsider novelist and essayist adopted into the modernist movement of the 1930s.
 Hilton's works were experimental, using semi-autobiographical first-person narratives and internal monologue to probe the relation of events in his life - and the lives of his characters - to the feelings and attitudes of himself and his subjects.
 His writing was also unconventional at the time of its publication for its proud but critical depictions of working-class people and settings, centring on his native Lancashire.

 Born into a large working-class family, Hilton grew up in a slum before starting work in a cotton mill at the age of eleven.
 He fought in the First World War before a period of several years as a vagabond.
 Upon settling in Rochdale in the latter half of the 1920s, he took up odd jobs in the building trade.
-During the Great Depression he began to organise for the National Unemployed Workers’ Movement.
+During the Great Depression he began to organise for the National Unemployed Workers' Movement.
 After a protest in 1932 for which he was imprisoned in Strangeways, Hilton was barred by a magistrate from involvement in the organisation of future protests or political actions with the NUWM.
 He turned to writing instead, and soon afterwards a tutor of his at the Workers Educational Association stumbled upon a notebook containing drafts by Hilton.
 The tutor posted the texts to the modernist literary editor John Middleton Murry who invited Hilton to contribute to his magazine, The Adelphi.
 Hilton's contributions evolved into his debut novel Caliban Shrieks, published in 1935.
+A copy of this book was discovered in a working man's library in Oldham in 2021 and re-released by Vintage Classics in 2024.

 Through the brief literary career that followed, Hilton became a good friend of the writers George Orwell and Jack Common.
 He disappeared from literature at the end of the Forties and returned to plastering, out of disillusionment with the publishing industry.

 Life

 Early life

 Hilton was born in Oldham but lived most of his life in and around Rochdale.
 Although his mother had many children, only four lived to adulthood.
-Hilton began working at an early age: at nine he worked before and after school as a “barber’s lather boy and later as a grocer’s errand boy.”
-At twelve, he worked half time at a cotton mill as a “doffer” – a term used for young boys who replenished the spindles used by the older weavers.
+Hilton began working at an early age: at nine he worked before and after school as a "barber's lather boy and later as a grocer's errand boy."
+At twelve, he worked half time at a cotton mill as a "doffer" – a term used for young boys who replenished the spindles used by the older cotton spinners.
 He left school at fourteen and worked various jobs until joining the army at sixteen.
 During the war he was injured in France, at which point he returned to Rochdale and became a plasterer.
-He remained a plasterer for the rest of his life and was an active member of the plasterer's union, which he joined in 1924.
+He remained a plasterer for the rest of his life and was an active member of the plasterers' union, which he joined in 1924.
 In June 1922, he married Mary Jane Parrott, a cotton mill worker.
 Mary would continue to work in local cotton mills for the duration of their marriage.